PaloAltoNetworks/Splunk-Docs/compatibility.md

 | PAN-OS 7.0 | Add-on 3.5.1 and higher |
 | PAN-OS 4.0 - 6.1 | Any Add-on version |

+Correlation logs are supported from PAN-OS 7.1.10 and higher.
+Prior to 7.1.10, the correlation logs had a different format which is not supported.

 ## Traps Advanced Endpoint Security Support:

 | Traps | App / Add-on |